blitzingeagle/blitzingeagle-blog/20240101-termux_rust_setup.md

 ```
 ~ $ rustc
 error: rustup could not choose a version of rustc to run, because one wasn't specified explicitly, and no default configured.
-help" run 'rustup default stable' to download the latest stable release of Rust and set it as your default toolchain.
+help: run 'rustup default stable' to download the latest stable release of Rust and set it as your default toolchain.
 ```

 You will quickly notice that the triple `aarch64-linux-android` is not supported.